|Unfortunately, a modern black iron fire escape nearly veils the amazing facade -- photo by Alice Lum|

 In 1998, Alfredo De Vido architects was called in to reverse the 1950s updating.
 The false façade was removed, the stonework restored and a new entrance installed.

 |The Schirmer Building's distracting neighbors, including a brutal parking garage, coupled with the fire escape, cause the structure to be often overlooked -- photo by Alice Lum|

-Today, other than a ghastly and distracting industrial fire escape that zig-zags down the façade, the G. Schirmer publishing building looks nearly exactly as it did when Gustav Schirmer’s first customer walked in the door in 1891.
+Today, other than a distracting industrial fire escape that zig-zags down the façade, the G. Schirmer publishing building looks nearly exactly as it did when Gustav Schirmer’s first customer walked in the door in 1891.